digdeeproots/provable-refactorings/recipes/micro-step-helpers/extract-immediately-executed-lambda/cpp.md

 }();
 ```

-Add the variable to the parameter list as `auto&` and pass it as an argument
+Add the variable to the parameter list as `auto&` and pass it as an argument, using the same name in both places.

 ```cpp
 std::string s = ...